-The actuarial calculations were performed by qualified actuaries according to generally accepted actuarial procedures and methods.
-The calculations are based on the current provisions of the System, and on actuarial assumptions that are, individually and in the aggregate, internally consistent and reasonably based on the actual experience of the System.
+This is to certify that the independent consulting actuary is a member of the American Academy of Actuaries and has experience in performing valuations for public retirement systems, that the valuation was prepared in accordance with principles of practice prescribed by the Actuarial Standards Board, and that the actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures, based on the current provisions of the System and on actuarial assumptions that are internally consistent and reasonably based on the actual experience of the System.
 In addition, the calculations were completed in compliance with the laws governing the System and, in our opinion, meet the requirements of GASB 67.
-The undersigned are members of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.

-Board of Trustees October 29, 2018 Page 2
+Board of Trustees October 4, 2019 Page 2